deanwampler/JustEnoughScalaForSpark/README.md

 Do the same thing for the next box.
 It should print `[merrywivesofwindsor, twelfthnight, midsummersnightsdream, loveslabourslost, asyoulikeit, comedyoferrors, muchadoaboutnothing, tamingoftheshrew]`, the contents of the `/home/jovyan/work/data/shakespeare` folder, the texts for several of Shakespeare's plays.
 We'll use these files as data.

-> **Warning:** If instead you see `[]` or `null` printed, the mounting of the current working directory did not work correctly when the container was started.
+> **Warning:** If you see `[]` or `null` printed instead, the mounting of the current working directory did not work correctly when the container was started.
 In the terminal window, use `control-c` to exit from the Docker container, make sure you are in the root directory of the project (`data` and `notebooks` should be subdirectories), restart the docker image, and make sure you enter the command exactly as shown.

 If these steps worked, you're done setting up the tutorial!